THUDM/CogVideo/finetune/README.md

 If you're looking for the fine-tuning instructions for the SAT version, please check [here](../sat/README_zh.md).
 The dataset format for this version differs from the one used here.

+🔥🔥 **News**: ```2025/03/24```: We have launched [CogKit](https://github.com/THUDM/CogKit), a fine-tuning and inference framework for the CogView4 and CogVideoX series.
+We recommend migrate to CogKit, as future fine-tuning work for the CogVideo series will primarily be maintained within CogKit.

 ## Hardware Requirements

 | Model                      | Training Type  | Distribution Strategy                | Mixed Precision | Training Resolution (FxHxW) | Hardware Requirements   |